LuthfanHadi/Raw-Text-to-Excel/README.md

 ## Description

-This project is a Python program consisting of several modules for managing action to documentation restart and clean memory instances.
+This project is a Python program consisting of several modules for managing documentation restart and clean memory instances on server.
+Program input is txt file that have contain log of history for restart and clean memory instances.
+After that the program do parsing the log and save it as xlx.
 Below is a description of each module:

 ### Modules